Djurgårdens IF (men's ice hockey): Summary

 The number 5 worn by Sven "Tumba" Johansson, who spent 16 seasons with Djurgården between 1950 and 1966.
 The number 11 worn by Jens Öhling, who spent 18 seasons with Djurgården between 1979 and 1997.
 His number was retired on 24 January 2002.
 The number 12 worn by Lasse Björn, who spent 18 seasons with Djurgården between 1949 and 1966.
 The number 16 worn by Nichlas Falk, who played a total of 16 seasons and 751 games with Djurgården between 1995 and 2011.
 Falk's number was retired on 12 October 2017.
 The number 22 worn by Håkan Södergren, who played 14 seasons with Djurgården between 1977 and 1991.
 The number 25 worn by Mikael Johansson, who joined the club in 1985.
 Johansson played seven seasons before joining EHC Kloten in the Swiss National League A. He returned to Djurgården in 1997 and played eight more seasons in the club.
 Johansson's number was retired on 15 February 2007.
 The number 27 worn by Thomas Eriksson, who joined Djurgården in 1976 and played four seasons before joining Philadelphia Flyers.
 He returned in 1981 and played two seasons before moving back to Philadelphia once more.
 In 1986, Eriksson returned to Djurgården and played an additional eight seasons.

-Four Djurgården players and two builders has been inducted into the IIHF Hall of Fame.
+Four Djurgården players and two builders have been inducted into the IIHF Hall of Fame.
 Arne Grunander, longtime chairman of the club, was inducted in 1997.
 Grunander was also the chairman of Swedish Ice Hockey Association between 1978 and 1983.
 Arne Strömberg, head coach of the team between 1957 and 1960, and head coach of team Sweden between 1960 and 1971.
 Forward Sven "Tumba" Johansson was inducted the same year, and represented team Sweden in four Olympic Games and 14 IIHF World Championships.
 He played a total of 245 games and scored 186 goals for the national team, which makes him team Sweden's scoring leader of all time.
 Defenceman Lars Björn was inducted in 1998, representing Sweden in three Olympic Games and nine World Championships.
 He played a total of 217 games for the national team.
 Defenceman Roland Stoltz was inducted in 1999, representing team Sweden in three Olympic Games and 12 World Championships.
 He played a total of 218 games for the national team.
 Forward Kent Nilsson was inducted in 2006.
 He joined Djurgården in 1973 and played for the team during three seasons.
 After 11 seasons in North America and a short stint in Italy and Switzerland, Nilsson returned to Djurgården for one season in 1988, winning the Swedish championship.
 He had another stint in Switzerland before playing his last and fifth season in Djurgården in 1992.
 Nilsson represented team Sweden in 94 games.